|Fresh berries on bite sized custard tarts.|

 Spanish desserts are typically not very sweet, just a little something to change the taste and end the meal, preferable with a cup of that wonderful coffee!

-The crumbly Christmas cookies collectively known as mantecados, which you will see in the months leading up to Christmas, individually wrapped and sold either by weight, or in a box, are… More →
+The crumbly Christmas cookies collectively known as mantecados, which you will see in the months leading up to Christmas, individually wrapped and sold either by weight, or in a box, are made in a… More →

 Normally you will see this on sale in pastlerías (cake shops) as well as in supermarkets and smaller and specialist food shops.
 They are usually sold individually wrapped in thin tissue paper.… More →